Orasund/pixelengine/README.md

   * The game is about speed or accuracy.
 (Racing games)
   * The game is physics based.
 (Flappy Birds)
-  * The game has a continues gameloop.
+  * The game has a continues game loop.
 (Platformers, western RPGs like Zelda)

 ## Motivation
 I had just watched a talk about the **time-travel debugger** of Elm.
 So I wanted to test it out for my next project: [A little game](https://orasund.itch.io/dig-dig-boom).